top of page

 Email lifecycles@folkshul.org and our Life Cycles Coordinator will warmly answer any questions and help you start planning your ceremony.

-Our Ceremony Officiant
+Our Ceremony Officiants

 Kate Forest our ceremoy officiant.
 Some people have called her an atheist rabbi, non-god rabbi or the leader of a congregation without god.